 The Wildcat Sanctuary receives many requests from professional and non-professional photographers to come on-site to photograph the big cats.

 Though we understand your offer is to help, many of our animals come from tragic and stressful backgrounds.
-Therefore, we have a resident photographer who has been trained by staff in approaching the enclosures properly to ensure her and animal’s safety.
-Over time the animals have built up a sense of security and are non-threatened by her presence.
+Therefore, we have a resident photographer who has been trained by staff in approaching the habitats properly to ensure the photographer and animal’s safety.
+Over time, the animals have built up a sense of security and are non-threatened by our photographer’s presence.

-Beyond protocol logistics, we require that potential photographers build a relationship with The Wildcat Sanctuary first so they you understand our mission, vision and values and reason the Sanctuary is a safe haven for animals, not a zoo for people.
+Beyond protocol logistics, we require potential photographers build a relationship with The Wildcat Sanctuary first so they understand our mission, vision, values and the reason the Sanctuary is a safe haven for animals, not a zoo for people.